Table of Contents

 Ironically, many of the efforts spent to “beautify” lawns may actually make them weaker and more susceptible to disease.
 For example, over 40 pounds of nitrogen are thrown away when grass clippings are bagged and tossed.
 (50% of waste sent to land-fills during summer months are grass clippings.)
 Instead, grass clippings left on the lawn can provide one-third to one-half of the nutrients needed for a healthy lawn.

 The preferred height of grass blades is 2 1/2 to 3 inches.
 Clippings decompose quickly and do not contribute to an accumulation of thatch.
-Thatch is actually caused by over-fertilization.
+Over-fertilization causes thatch.
 Grass clippings also conserve water by shading the soil and reducing moisture loss through evaporation.

-Eliminating the need for extensive use of pesticides may also be an option if yard size is reduced.
+When yard size is reduced, you often end up eliminating most of, if not all, the need for extensive use of pesticides.
 Alternatives to pesticides can be planting pest-resistant varietals and investigating herbicidal and insecticidal soaps to control insects, as well as introducing beneficial insects to the environment.

-Insecticidal soaps are considered nontoxic to most plants and to human beings, but will need to be repeated more than once throughout the summer.
-And spraying should be avoided once temperatures top 90 degrees to avoid risk of burning plant leaves.
+Fortunately, insecticidal soaps are considered nontoxic to most plants and to human beings.
+They will need to be repeated more than once throughout the summer.
+Avoid spraying once temperatures top 90 degrees to avoid risk of burning plant leaves.

-Watering of the lawn should also be avoided.
+Also, avoid watering the lawn.
 Brown grass means dormant grass that will recover once it rains again.
 Summer dormancy is a natural rest period for grass, and also means less mowing and less air pollution.

-In addition, switching from an all-lawn yard to one that’s 40% lawn and 60% trees, shrubs, ground cover, and hardscape will cut water needs by 20 to 50%, according to the Environmental Protection Agency.
+In addition, you can cut water needs by 20% to 50% by switching from an all-lawn yard to one that’s 40% lawn and 60% trees, shrubs, ground cover, and hardscape.
+This, according to the Environmental Protection Agency.

 The Downsizing Trend Includes Lawns, from the Frederick Home Inspector, David Goldberg.
-Thanks David for another informative article.
+As always, thanks David for another informative article.

 Landscape Artist Online is a Florida based company that is addressing the issue of water wastefulness.
 This video gives a synopsis of the problem they are looking to solve with grassless yards.